 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the consolidated financial statement, as well as evaluating the overall consolidated financial statement presentation.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the consolidated financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall consolidated financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.